Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Introduction

 First, in Section \ref{sec: notation} we establish notation that will be used throughout.
 In Section \ref{sec: preliminaries} we provide necessary background material including estimates of Radon-Nikodym derivatives of the laws of Brownian bridges against that of Brownian motion and some path-wise properties of the Airy line ensemble and its last passage values.
 Section \ref{sec: geod geom} is devoted to studying geodesic geometry in the Airy line ensemble.
-In particular, we obtain \emph{exponentially stretched} tail bounds on intercepts of semi-infinite geodesics, Theorem \ref{thm: intercept tail bound} and also uniform coalescence time tail bounds for semi-infinite geodesics with `speeds' that are in some `meagre' set, see Theorem \ref{thm: coalescence uniform tail bound}.
+In particular, we obtain \emph{exponentially stretched} tail bounds on intercepts of semi-infinite geodesics, Theorem~\ref{thm: intercept tail bound}.
 Then, in Section \ref{sec: finite depth truncation}, we use the variational formula for the KPZ fixed point and the coupling in Definition \ref{def: Airy sheet} and rely on a series of favourable events and technical inputs from \cite{wu2025applicationsoptimaltransportdyson}, thereby reducing the problem to estimating the Radon-Nikodym derivatives of inhomogeneous Brownian LPP with non-decreasing initial data.
-For this we use \cite[Theorem 7.1]{tassopoulos2025inhomogeneousbrownian} as a crucial input to obtain an analytically tractable quantitative comparison of finite depth truncations of the KPZ fixed point against the rate two Wiener measure in Theorem \ref{thm: finite depth KPZ estimates a priori}.
-In Section \ref{sec: brownian regularity combined} we combine the above estimates to prove the main theorem giving the quantitative Brownian regularity of the KPZ fixed point started from meagre initial data, namely Theorem \ref{thm: KPZ law local uniform comparison}.
-Finally, in Section \ref{sec: outlook} we briefly outline possible avenues of strengthening the comparison of the KPZ fixed point with respect to Brownian motion, specifically in refining our understanding of the geodesic geometry in the Airy line ensemble and its last passage values.
-Below is a flowchart depicting the main ingredients in the proof of Theorem \ref{thm: KPZ law local uniform comparison}.
+For this we use \cite[Theorem~7.1]{tassopoulos2025inhomogeneousbrownian} as a crucial input to obtain an analytically tractable quantitative comparison of finite depth truncations of the KPZ fixed point against the rate two Wiener measure in Theorem~\ref{thm: finite depth KPZ estimates a priori}.
+In Section \ref{sec: brownian regularity combined} we combine the above estimates to obtain the quantitative Brownian regularity of the KPZ fixed point started from compactly supported upper semi-continuous initial data, namely Theorem~\ref{thm: KPZ law local uniform comparison}.
+It is here where the tail bounds on the transversal fluctuations play a critical role.
+Then, by a localisation argument, we extend this quantitative comparison to all finitary initial data to get the main result of this paper, Theorem~\ref{thm: KPZ reg finitary}.
+In Section \ref{sec: applications}, we give some applications of the main result Theorem \ref{thm: KPZ reg finitary}.
+In particular, we provide a one sided large deviation inequality for the KPZ fixed point, Corollary \ref{cor: ldp one sided}, and deduce the finiteness of the relative entropy of the law of the increments of the KPZ fixed point against the Wiener measure on compacts.
+Finally, in Section \ref{sec: outlook} we briefly outline possible avenues of strengthening the comparison of the KPZ fixed point with respect to Brownian motion.
+Below is a flowchart depicting the main ingredients in the proof of Theorem~\ref{thm: KPZ reg finitary}.